Key takeaways

 From legal regulations to language barriers, HR teams face unique global challenges.
 Based on insights from our CHRO who manages an employee workforce spanning across 15+ countries, here are five key areas to address when building your global HR management strategy.

-5 Global HR Management Challenges to Address First
+6 International HR Challenges to Address First

 Transforming your existing HR team into a global one entails having the expertise to proactively identify and navigate five key global HR expansion challenges.
 By doing so, you’ll be able to reduce your risk of running afoul of local legal and compliance regulations, and you’ll significantly improve your company’s ability to recruit, retain, and manage a diverse global workforce.